alexcpn/alexcpn.github.io/html/NN/ml/6_backpropogation_matrix_calculus.md

 v= y-a^2
 $$

-## Partial Derivative of Loss function wrto Weight
+## Partial Derivative of Loss function with respect to Weight

 For the last layer, lets use Chain Rule to split like below